Yale University Art Gallery: History

+19th century

-The gallery was founded in 1832, when patriot-artist John Trumbull donated more than 100 paintings of the American Revolution to Yale College and designed the original Picture Gallery.
-This building, on the university's Old Campus, was razed in 1901.
+The gallery was founded in 1832 when patriot artist John Trumbull donated over 100 paintings of the American Revolution to Yale College and designed the original picture gallery.
+This building on the university's Old Campus was razed in 1901.

 Street Hall, designed by Peter Bonnett Wight, was opened as the Yale School of the Fine Arts in 1866, and included exhibition galleries on the second floor.
 The exterior was in a neo-Gothic style, with an appearance influenced by 13th-century Venetian palaces.
 These spaces are the oldest ones still in use as part of the Yale University Art Gallery.

+20th century

-A Tuscan romanesque building, designed by Yale architect Egerton Swartwout, was completed in 1928.
-This building had cornices, a pitched slate roof, and large windows set within stone arches, and was connected to Street Hall by an enclosed bridge over High Street.
-It would come to be called the "Old Yale Art Gallery", in comparison with a modernist expansion added a couple of decades later.
+A new building, designed by Yale University architect Egerton Swartwout, was completed in 1928.
+This building features a deliberately eclectic mix of Romanesque, Gothic and Classical features, with cornices, a pitched slate roof, and large windows set within stone arches, and was connected to Street Hall by an enclosed bridge over High Street.
+It was ultimately known as the "Old Yale Art Gallery" to contrast it with the modernist expansion added a couple of decades later.

-The gallery's modernist main building, built from 1947 to 1953, was among the first designed by Louis Kahn, who taught architecture at Yale.("Kahn played a major role in Yale's own artistic development.
+The gallery's modernist main building, built from 1947 to 1953, was among the first designed by Louis Kahn, who taught architecture at Yale("Kahn played a major role in Yale's own artistic development.
 And Yale in turn would give Kahn the commission that transformed his career as an architect.")
+Philip L. Goodwin was the original architect for the building, but he had to drop out due to health reasons and the project was then given to Kahn.

 Although the Art Gallery with steel structure and reinforced concrete may seem simple to the eye, it was designed in a rigorous process.
 Kahn and Anne Tyng, the first woman licensed as an architect in the state of Pennsylvania and an employee of Kahn's independent practice, "devised a slab that was to be poured into metal forms in the shape of three-sided pyramids.
 When the forms were removed, they left a thick mass of concrete imprinted with tetrahedral openings."
 The triangular ceiling of the gallery was designed by Tyng, who was fascinated by geometry and octet-truss construction.

 Kahn's addition "was...a box...of glass, steel, concrete, and tiny beige bricks", and had none of the features of the earlier galleries.
 One critic said that Kahn's building "could have scarcely have been distinguished from a Woolco discount store in a shopping center", and that the interior looked like an "underground parking garage".